 Rent or deposit assistance programs are limited and priority is generally for those with an eviction notice or who need immediate help.
 Another focus is on the disabled, seniors and single moms or parents.
 Even with that being the case, each year thousands of local individuals receive various forms of rental assistance.

-The organizations listed below all focus on offering Sacramento California residents with financial assistance for paying housing costs, rent, and security deposits.
+The organizations listed below all focus on offering Sacramento County California residents financial assistance for paying housing costs, rent, moving costs, and security deposits.
 In addition, receive free landlord/tenant mediation services, counseling, and access to eviction prevention resources.
 Many programs focus on those who are on the verge of homelessness.
 In addition to the resources below, find other ways to get help with back rent.

 The Department of Housing will provide housing assistance from a program known as Emergency Solution Grant in Sacramento.
 This is an annual program with limited funding, and it can help by offering funds for paying rent to prevent evictions and coordinate rapid rehousing services.
 Other support can be transitional housing, case management, and other source of financial aid for rental expenses.

 Folsom Cordova Community Partnership is an option.
 Need to call and leave a message requesting rent help.
 Can only call on Mondays.
 Dial (916) 361-8684 x5 Monday only 9:00 a.m. – 12:00 p.m.
 Only if funds or money that can be used for a loan are available from the agency will your phone call be returned.
 No one will call you back if there are no funds.
 Feel free to call each Monday.
 The address is 10665 Coloma Rd, Rancho Cordova, CA 95670.

 The Salvation Army Sacramento Family Services - Need to call in advance for help.
 Hours are limited and funds for general housing or rental assistance.
 Calls are only accepted on Mondays.
 If the non-profit can help, you will then be scheduled for an appointment to meet with a case worker to review your immediate rent assistance application.